 - [25] The Board accepted the submission of the Respondent that sales between family members must be classified as non-valid.
-Two of the Complainant's five comparables fell into this category and indeed had been deemed non-valid by a CARB hearing in 2012, as presented in R-1 (pp 45-49).
-The Board also noted that Comparable # 5 was deemed to have been in only fair condition at the time of sale, also making it undesirable as a comparable property. - [26] The Board also noted that the Complainant had told the Board that his comparables, # 1, 3, 4 and 5 were the most comparable to the subject.
-However, the Board concluded three of these were poor comparables for the reasons outlined above.
-This left only one of the Complainant's preferred comparables to be considered. - [27] The Board found that the Complainant's calculations were based on data from Network sheets prepared from the sales of the properties and were not time-adjusted to the assessment date.
+Two of the Complainant's five comparables fell into this category and indeed had been deemed non-valid by a CARB hearing in 2012, as presented in R-1. - [26] The Board also noted that the Complainant had told the Board that his comparables, # 1, 3, 4 and 5 were the most comparable to the subject.
+However, the Board concluded two of these were poor comparables for the reason outlined above.
+This left only two of the Complainant's preferred comparables to be considered. - [27] The Board found that the Complainant's calculations were based on data from Network sheets prepared from the sales of the properties and were not time-adjusted to the assessment date.
 Additionally, his results were averaged to reach a recommended request for the revised assessment, which was inappropriate.